Does it matter which merchant account you choose?

 Merchant Account Providers – A merchant account provider will give you an individual business banking account used exclusively by your business to handle credit/debit card transactions.
 Because this is your account, the underwriting process is based on your business type and credit.
 This means they are typically harder to set up, but generally cheaper to use and have less likelihood of getting your accounts frozen.
 There are tons of merchant account providers, with popular ones ranging from small providers like Helcim and Fattmerchant all the way up to huge processors like Worldpay and Elavon, with a lot of others in between.

 Payment Service Providers – A payment service provider will give you a sub-account of their own much larger master account.
 Because of this, the underwriting process and risk-tolerance is different.
 They are easier to set up, but typically cost more to use and have a higher chance of getting your funds frozen.
-There aren’t many Payment Service Providers, but the more popular ones include Paypal and Square.
+Some Payment Service Providers are huge names that you’ve heard of like Paypal, Stripe and Square and there are others that aren’t as well known to the general public like Adyen or Payline Data.

 A general rule of thumb to follow is that the merchant accounts have a contract associated with them, anywhere from a monthly contract up to 3-year contracts.
 They will also have monthly costs associated with them, but lower transaction fees.
 A PSP will not have a contract or a monthly cost, but will have higher transaction fees.
 Because of this, many businesses will start off using a PSP and eventually migrate to their own merchant account.